 All faculty and staff also are required to complete an on-line module that focuses on the same material from the perspective of employee.
-The Not Anymore- Employees training module, is an online program designed to educate employees on how to effectively respond to reports of sexual misconduct from students and employees.
+The Not Anymore-Employees training module, is an online program designed to educate employees on how to effectively respond to reports of sexual misconduct from students and employees.
 This video-based program provides critical information about the prevalence of sexual misconduct including sexual harassment and discrimination, intimate partner violence, prevention, bystander intervention, trauma informed responses, campus specific policies and reporting procedures, and much more.
 Not Anymore provides employees a better understand how vitally important they are in addressing sexual misconduct, helping those directly impacted by it, and making campus safer for students and employees alike.
 In addition to the online training the University also provides an in-person sexual harassment prevention training as part of the Civility and Respect on campus which is mandatory training for all new faculty and staff.
-In addition, employees are required to an online, two-hour, training.
-This mandatory on-line training was rolled out in the Spring of 2020.
+In addition, employees are required to take an online, two-hour, training.